stephan-klein/supersonic/docs/supersonic/javascript/debug/index.md

 ## Logger
 The Supersonic Logger API is a powerful way to keep track of what's happening in your app.
 All logs are streamed to the [Steroids Connect](TODO) screen (as well as saved locally) for easy viewing.

+It's built to be compatible with [winston](http://github.com/flatiron/winston) (which is what we use in Steroids tooling to process the logs – see [here] for more techincal details.)

 [View API docs for `supersonic.logger` &raquo;](/supersonic/api/core/logger/)